 The cluster of stops near Piazza San Marco is especially tricky.
 If your boat doesn’t stop right in front of Piazza San Marco, don’t panic: it will probably stop at San Zaccaria, just past the Palazzo Ducale.

-Gondolas cluster at stazi (stops) along the Grand Canal, at the Ferrovia stop at the Venezia Santa Lucia station, the Rialto and near major monuments (such as I Frari, Ponte dei Sospiri and Accademia), but you can also book a pick-up by calling Ente Gondola.
+Gondolas cluster at stazi (stops) along the Grand Canal and near major monuments and tourist hotspots, but you can also book a pickup by calling Ente Gondola.

 A traghetto is the gondola service locals use to cross the Grand Canal between its widely spaced bridges.
-Traghetti rides cost just €2 for non-residents and typically operate from 9am to 6pm, although some routes finish by noon.
-For major traghetto crossings, consult the main map section, though note that service can be spotty at times at all crossings.
+Traghetti rides cost just €2 for nonresidents and typically operate from 9am to 6pm, although some routes finish by noon.
+You'll find traghetto crossings at Campo San Marcuola, the Rialto Market, Riva del Vin, San Tomà, Ca' Rezzonico and beside the Gritti Palace, though note that service can be spotty at times at all crossings.

-Designed by the architect Francesco Cocco, Venice’s wheelchair-accessible People Mover monorail now connects the car parks on Tronchetto with the Stazione Maritima and Piazzale Roma.
+Venice’s wheelchair-accessible People Mover monorail connects the car parks on Tronchetto with the cruise-ship terminal and Piazzale Roma.
 Purchase tickets from the vending machines near the station.